Detecting Invariant Manifolds in ReLU-Based RNNs: Delineating basins of attraction

+\paragraph{Lorenz-63 attractor} The Lorenz-63 model of atmospheric convection is probably the most famous example of a chaotic attractor.
+We reconstruct this system with a shPLRNN ($M=3$, $H=20$).
+Besides the chaotic attractor (blue) and two unstable spiral points (green), the system has a saddle node for which we compute the stable and unstable manifolds $(\Delta_{\sigma}\approx0.78$, Appx.
+Table \ref{tab:mean_median_comparison} \& Fig.\ref{fig:quality_assessment}D).
+Fig. \ref{fig:3}C confirms that the manifolds computed by Algorithm \ref{alg:new_manifold} for the trained shPLRNN (left), agree even well with those determined by numerical integration of the \textit{original} Lorenz ODE system (right).
+This example also proves that the shPLRNN faithfully captured the geometrical structure of the state space, beyond just reconstruction of the chaotic attractor itself.

-\paragraph{Empirical example: Single cell recordings} In Figure \ref{fig:3}D we trained an ALRNN ($M=25$, $P=6$) on membrane potential recordings from a cortical neuron \citep{hertag2012approximation}.
+\paragraph{Empirical example: Single cell recordings} In Fig. \ref{fig:3}D we trained an ALRNN ($M=25$, $P=6$) on membrane potential recordings from a cortical neuron \citep{hertag2012approximation}.
 The trained ALRNN contains a 38-cycle which corresponds to the rhythmic spiking activity in the real cell.
-In addition it has a stable fixed point and a saddle whose stable manifold (determined by our algorithm) separates the stable cycle from the stable fixed point, as illustrated in Fig. \ref{fig:3}D (right), where we visualized the manifold through a locally linear approximation.
+In addition it has a stable fixed point and a saddle whose stable manifold (determined by our algorithm, $\Delta_{\sigma}\approx0.76$) separates the stable cycle from the stable fixed point, as illustrated in Fig. \ref{fig:3}D (right), where we visualized the manifold through a locally linear approximation.
 Although we can compute the full global $24$-dimensional manifold, its inherent curvature in the $25$ dimensional state space makes it impossible to visualize it directly.
+Computing distances to the manifold (Appx. \ref{app:param}), however, we find that the oscillation at its lowest point is less sensitive to small perturbations than the cell's resting state, with a minimum distance of $d\approx 2.3$ to the basin boundary, compared to $d\approx 1.2$ for the fixed point.
 Many types of cortical cells exhibit this type of bistability between spiking activity and a stable equilibrium near the resting or a more depolarized potential \citep{izhikevich2007dynamical,durstewitz2007dynamical}, and this example demonstrates how our algorithm can be utilized to reveal the structure of the state space supporting this type of dynamics from real cells.